-Almost 10 years ago I retired early to become a custom furniture maker.
+Ten years ago I retired "early" to become a custom furniture maker.
 But for over 60 years I have been a "hobby" woodworker, fixing up homes and building things for friends and family.
-People saw my work and for the last 15+ years asked me to build things for them.
-I liked doing it part time, so eventually I "retired early" to build furniture full time.
+People saw my work and for the last 20 years asked me to build things for them.
+I liked doing it part time, so in 2005 I "retired early" to build furniture full time.
 Basically I am doing what I love to do - and discovered people would pay me to do it.
 Not only do I like making things, I love the challenge of satisfying other people's dreams.

-An amazing number of people have expressed awe (or jealousy) that I would take the step.
+An amazing number of people have expressed awe (or jealousy) that I would take the step of starting a business.
 And perhaps an equal number of people assume that a complex business structure is required to sell something you make, so they haven't started.
 It's easy!
 I encourage you to take the step, start small, and just do it!
 This site will share how I did it.

 What this is NOT

 I am not a lawyer, tax advisor, or accountant.
 Anything I suggest is based on advice I have received that I believe is legal and honorable as it applies to me.
-It may also apply to you, but that is for you and your legal and financial advisors to determine.
+It may also apply to you, but that is for you to determine with whatever professional legal or financial help you need.

 SoloWoodworker - SoloWoodworking ???

 There is a group of custom furniture and cabinet makers in Canada that had a web site www.solowoodworking.com that is unrelated to us.
 (Group, solo?
 I don't know!).
 The site did not work for several months, then started working again with a one-person (whew, solo) business, but every attempt to contact them - through their site and through email - has failed.
 Now the site is inactive again.
 If you know about them or their site, please let me know or have them contact me.
 I am sure some of their customers end up on this site, and vice versa, and I would like to cooperate with them.